 Where the registration has been effected, the patented matters shall be published in the patent gazette.

-(1) The duration of a design right (excluding design right of a Related Design) shall expire after a period of 20 years from the date of registration of its establishment.
+(1) The duration of a design right (excluding design right of a Related Design) shall expire after a period of 25 years from the date of filing.

-(2) The duration of a Related Design shall expire after a period of 20 years from the date when the establishment of the design right of its Principal Design is registered.
+(2) The duration of a Related Design shall expire after a period of 25 years from the date of filing of an application for its Principal Design.